About Cape Cod Hydrangea Society

 On a lovely day in October of 2007 we walked the grounds with Jeanie, looking for the ideal location.
 The spot we chose was the site of an old daylily collection which was slated to be moved elsewhere.
 Our generous members donated the approximately 30 varieties that began the garden, and Joan Brazeau agreed to be our garden designer.
 The first plants were installed in the spring of 2008.
 We have added to the original collection on a regular basis ever since that time, always focusing on our twin goals of educating and inspiring visitors to our garden at Heritage.

 Our partnership with Heritage has been satisfying and mutually beneficial.
 We feel grateful to find ourselves in such a beautiful setting, and are happy to do all we can to maintain our garden, to grow our garden, and to act as docents in our garden especially during the annual Cape-wide Hydrangea Festival.
-Many of the hydrangeas in our display garden could be called heritage hydrangeas in the sense that they are older varieties that are hard to find in contemporary garden centers.
+Many of the hydrangeas in our Display Garden could be called heritage hydrangeas in the sense that they are older varieties that are hard to find in contemporary garden centers.
 We began with macrophyllas because the general public is most familiar with that species, but have added other species over the years, so that we now have substantial collections of serratas, arborescens, paniculatas and quercifolias.
 It is deeply satisfying to us to see visitors from all over the world appreciating our collection which has been, from the beginning, a labor of love.

 The Cape Cod Hydrangea Society Mission